zief0002/website/content/project/aims-project.md

 > &mdash;<cite>David Moore</cite>

-Written in 2005&ndash;2006, the AIMS lesson plans and student activity guides were developed to help transform an introductory statistics course into one that is aligned with the [Guidelines for Assessment and Instruction in Statistics Education (GAISE)](http://www.amstat.org/education/gaise/) for teaching introductory statistics courses.
+Initially written in 2005&ndash;2006, the AIMS lesson plans and student activity guides were developed to help transform an introductory statistics course into one that is aligned with the [Guidelines for Assessment and Instruction in Statistics Education (GAISE)](http://www.amstat.org/education/gaise/) for teaching introductory statistics courses.
 The lessons, which build on implications from educational research, involve students in small and large group discussion, computer explorations, and hands-on activities.
 The lessons are described in full detail along with the research foundations for the lessons, in Garfield and Ben-Zvi's book [Developing Students' Statistical Reasoning: Connecting Research and Teaching Practice](http://www.springer.com/us/book/9781402083822).

 ### AIMS &amp; GAISE